pmbanugo/flargd/README.md

-# Flargd - A fast &amp; minimalist feature flag app that runs on the edge 🏎
+# Flargd - A fast, edge-based feature flag solution for modern applications 🏎

 Flargd is a feature flag application that you can use to implement feature toggling in your application.
 You can self-host it on Cloudflare Workers, and use it in your edge or serverless application (but not limited to these environments/runtimes).